Tony Curry

 George Anthony Curry (December 22, 1937 – October 16, 2006) was a Bahamian professional baseball outfielder, who appeared in Major League Baseball (MLB) for the Philadelphia Phillies (1960–61) and Cleveland Indians (1966).
-The second Bahamian to reach the major leagues (after André Rodgers), Curry also played cricket and association football in his native country before turning to baseball.
+He was the second Bahamian to reach the major leagues (after André Rodgers).
 He was listed as 5 ft 11 in tall and 185 lb (13 stone, 3 pounds); Curry threw and batted left-handed.

+Curry grew up playing cricket in the Bahamas before moving on to softball and eventually baseball which he played against visiting U.S. Navy personnel.
+He caught the attention of the Phillies while playing in Miami, signed a contract and began his professional career with the Tampa Tarpons.

 Curry's 12-year (1957–68) professional career got off to a promising start.
 He batted .333, .293, and .313 during his first three Minor League Baseball (MiLB) seasons, with extra-base power.
 In 1959, in the Class A Eastern League, Curry belted 49 doubles, nine triples and 23 home runs, with 90 runs batted in (RBI).
 He led the Eastern League in runs scored and hits, and was named Most Valuable Player.

 The following year, 1960, Curry spent the entire season on the Phillies' major league roster and appeared in 95 games — 55 of them as a starting outfielder.
 Benefitting from a torrid start, he was second in the National League (NL) batting race on May 14, peaking at .388 before striking out in his last at bat that day for .380; in that same game, Curry hit his first- and second-MLB homer, at Cincinnati’s Crosley Field, against Jay Hook — and was still at .336, after his first 42 games (through June 23).
 Curry held on above .300 on July 6, but slumped at the plate and ended the season batting .261 with 64 hits, six home runs, and 34 RBI.